Departmental Sponsored Access Requests are temporarily unavailable until further notice.

 - Is Bobst Library the best venue for the person’s research?

-- Is your department willingly to vouch for the person’s validity as a researcher and take responsibility for the person’s behavior in the library?
+- Is your department willing to vouch for the person’s validity as a researcher and take responsibility for the person’s behavior in the library?

 Sponsored Access and Borrowing cards allow users to visit Bobst Library and use any of the resources, including the Libraries’ e-resources and print collections onsite.